jquery/learn.jquery.com/page/events/handling-events.md

 #### <a name="event-object">The event object</a>

 Handling events can be tricky.
-It&rsquo;s often helpful to use the extra information contained in the event object passed to the event handler for more control.
+It's often helpful to use the extra information contained in the event object passed to the event handler for more control.
 To become familiar with the event object, use this code to inspect it in your browser console after you click on a `<div>` in the page.
 For a breakdown of the event object, see [Inside the Event Handling Function](/events/inside-event-handling-function/).